-Fidelity allows your beneficiary to receive a lump sum distribution of the account balances, to roll over your account balances into an IRA or other plan (spouse only), or to receive the full value of the account over a five-year period.
+Fidelity allows your beneficiary to receive a lump-sum distribution of account balances, to roll over account balances into an IRA or other plan (spouse only), or to receive the full value of accounts over a five-year period.

-TIAA/CREF allows you to choose one of the following options, which are explained in detail in your annuity contract(s), for payment of the death benefit, or you may leave the choice to your beneficiary.
+TIAA-CREF allows you to choose one of the following options, which are explained in detail in your annuity contract(s), for payment of the death benefit; you may also leave the choice to your beneficiary.

 - Income for the life of the beneficiary with payments stopping at the time of his or her death